fommil/fpmortals/manuscript/wip.md

 You have to know things like Advanced Monads in order to be an advanced functional programmer.
-However, we are simple developers, yearning for a simpler time, and our idea of "advanced" is modest. `scala.concurrent.Future` is more complicated and nuanced than any `Monad` in this chapter.
+However, we are simple developers, yearning for a simpler time, and our idea of "advanced" is modest.
+As a comparison, `scala.concurrent.Future` is more complicated and nuanced than any `Monad` in this chapter.

 `Monad` is a powerful typeclass that can interpret an entire program.
-In this chapter we will study some of the most important implementations of `Monad` and explain why `Future` needlessly complicates your programs: we will offer simpler and faster alternatives.
+In this chapter we will study some of the most important implementations of `Monad` and explain why `Future` needlessly complicates an application: we will offer simpler and faster alternatives.

 ## Always in motion is the `Future`